andremeansx/threat-hunting-scenario-tor/README.md

 ## Summary

 On `11 July 2025`, the user `employee` deliberately installed the Tor Browser on the `vm-lab-target` device, executed it, and used it to access the internet through the Tor network.
+They proceeded to launch the browser, establish connections within the Tor network, and created various files related to Tor on their desktop, including a file named `tor-shopping-list.txt`.
 This activity was sustained and intentional—not accidental—and resulted in multiple host-level and network-level indicators.

 ---